liamcain/Compiler-In-Swift/README.md

 *Note:* I will be out of touch until Monday night.
 I thought I would have time to finish verbose mode but I refactored my logging instead.
 I plan on adding verbose mode when I get back.

-#### Alan: If you can wait until I get back to finish verbose mode and make my output prettier, I will bring you a Souvenir from Panama!

 Features
 ========
 - [x] Lexer - Makes sure you spelled `boolean` right